AlgoLab/cpm2025/content/p/venue.md

 # Venue

-The conference will take place in Aula Sironi room located in TELLUS-U4 building in Piazza della Scienza, Milano.
+The conference will take place in Aula Sironi, TELLUS-U4 building in Piazza della Scienza, Milano.